mess-nlesc/kunefe/README.md

 | SonarCloud                         | [![sonarcloud](https://github.com/mess-nlesc/kunefe/actions/workflows/sonarcloud.yml/badge.svg)](https://github.com/mess-nlesc/kunefe/actions/workflows/sonarcloud.yml) |
 | MarkDown link checker              | [![markdown-link-check](https://github.com/mess-nlesc/kunefe/actions/workflows/markdown-link-check.yml/badge.svg)](https://github.com/mess-nlesc/kunefe/actions/workflows/markdown-link-check.yml) |

-## How to use kunefe

-A package to run containers on HPC systems

-The project setup is documented in [project_setup.md](project_setup.md).
-Feel free to remove this document (and/or the link to this document) if you don't need it.

 ## Installation

 To install kunefe from PyPI, run: